 Gaming in Unity is a 4-week Game Design and Development WokeShop led by Chas Watts.
-Youth gather to put together a blueprint for their own game ideas.
-Participants alternate between brainstorming, learning and using the program Unity as a tool to learn about game design.
+Youth gather to put together a blueprint for their own video game ideas.
+Participants engage in immersive storytelling and design thinking as well as programming with the software Unity to learn about game design.
 Registration for this WokeShop is now closed.

 “After studying math for 6 years, I left for a chance to be more creative in software and game development.
 Since then I have dealt with many clients in a diverse suite of roles including consulting, programming, analyzing and tutoring.
 I love people, games, teaching, creating and problem-solving and I especially love when those things come together.” – Chas Watts